South San Francisco Ferry Terminal: Ridership

-The farebox recovery ratio was 17% at the end of 2013, and the service was in jeopardy of not meeting the required 40% recovery ratio by the end of the 2014–15 fiscal year on June 30, 2015.
+The farebox recovery ratio was 17% at the end of 2013, and the service was in danger of not meeting the required 40% recovery ratio by the end of the 2014–15 fiscal year on June 30, 2015.
 As of 2017, the farebox recovery ratio had increased to 38%.

 Routes

-Offer service to Alameda, Oakland on the weekdays starting in 2012.
+Service was first offered to Alameda, Oakland on the weekdays starting in 2012.

-One round trip per day is scheduled to the San Francisco Ferry Building (next to south side of Ferry Building - Gate E) and Pier 41 (Behind ticketing building window/Ben & Jerry's Ice Cream) on Wednesday and Fridays effective April 29, 2013.
+One round trip per day is scheduled to the San Francisco Ferry Building (next to the south side of Ferry Building - Gate E) and Pier 41 on Wednesday and Fridays effective April 29, 2013.
 Return times are approximately 30 minutes from SSF to SF Ferry Building, but these differ by the day of the week.

-Pier 39 service was discontinued in 2014.